 Azfar Rayan: Anything for your fans at GamesCreed?

-Many thanks to Nathan for taking his time to answer my questions and doing the interview with us.
-We wish him the best with his game Toaster Defense and his future projects.
-Keep up with Nathan Wooten’s works by following him on Twitter.
+Many thanks to Nathan for taking the time to answer my questions and do the interview with us.
+We wish him the best with his game, Toaster Defense, and his future projects.
+Follow Nathan Wooten on Twitter to keep up with his work.